 EB-5 Visa and Investment Practice

-The business attorneys of Much Shelist provide comprehensive legal counsel in all aspects of commercial transactions and investments.
+Much Shelist attorneys provide comprehensive legal counsel in all aspects of commercial transactions and investments.
 Our team has deep experience representing privately held and publicly traded companies in a broad range of industries.
 Drawing on this knowledge, we advise foreign investors, U.S. entrepreneurs, and operators of existing and potential Regional Centers on a variety of issues, including:

 - New venture formation and choice of entity

 - Drafting and submission of new Regional Center proposals